marek-iiasa/yayue/models/mcma/doc/source/readme.rst

 Preparation of the conda environment consists of two steps:

 #.
 Create a dedicated conda environment for pymcma
-    In the Guide we named such environment ``pymcma``.
-However, also other names can be used.
     Execute the following command:

     .. code-block:: console

         $ conda create --name pymcma -c conda-forge python=3.11

+    We named the dedicated pyMCMA environment as ``pymcma``.
+    However, another name can be used.

 #.
 Update of the conda version.
     Execute the following command: